Gombe National Park

 This is the best time for chimpanzee trekking.
 The dry season makes it easier to track the chimps, as they are more likely to stay within a smaller area near water sources.
 Other animals, including monkeys and birds, are also more visible during this time.

-How to Get to Gombe National Park
+How do you Get to Gombe National Park?

 Best way to go to Gombe National Park

 The only way to get to Gombe National Park is by boat from Kigoma town.
-Depending on your itinerary, you might book your international flight to Kilimanjaro International Airport (JRO) in Arusha town or Julius Nyerere International Airport (DAR) in Dar es Salaam.
+Depending on your itinerary, you might book your international flight to┬аKilimanjaro International Airport┬а(JRO) in Arusha town or┬аJulius Nyerere International Airport┬а(DAR) in Dar es Salaam.

 In most cases, your tour operator will pick you up from the airport or, if not, you can take a taxi.
-Your tour operator will also book your onward domestic flight to Kigoma Airport (TKQ) and will charter a private motorboat to Gombe.
+Your tour operator will also book your onward domestic flight to┬аKigoma Airport┬а(TKQ) and will charter a private motorboat to Gombe.
 The boat trip takes 1 to 2 hours.

 It is also possible to take a public motorboat (known as a lake taxi) from Kigoma to the park.
 This trip takes about 4 hours.